Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Page 1 | Page 2

-Koll is listed in the slow Sydney (C.B.)-U.K. Convoy SC 63 on Jan.
+It'll be noticed, when going to Page 2 of the archive documents, that she appears to have spent quite along time in Baltimore in the fall of 1941.
+She had arrived there from Aruba on Sept.
+3 and departure is given as Nov.
+29, when she proceeded to Corpus Christi.
+From there, she later headed to Sydney, C.B. and is subsequently listed in the slow Convoy SC 63 to the U.K. on Jan.
 3-1942.
 She arrived Bowling on Jan.
 19, the convoy having been dispersed on the 13th.
 According to the external website that I've linked to below, she was schedueld for station 86 of Convoy OS 18 at the end of that month, but did not sail.
-Instead she joined the westbound North Atlantic Convoy ON 62, which left Liverpool on Febr.
+She instead joined the westbound North Atlantic Convoy ON 62, which left Liverpool on Febr.
 1 and dispersed on the 15th, Koll arriving Galveston on March 2 (she had joined from Clyde).
-This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it, several of which were Norwegian, are named in the section listing ships in all ON convoys.
-From Galveston, she proceeded to Baytown on March 25, then back to Galveston 3 days later - see Page 2 above.
+This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+Astrell, Leikanger, Maud, Snar (returned) and Sommerstad are also listed.
+From Galveston, Koll proceeded to Baytown on March 25, then back to Galveston 3 days later - see Page 2.

 Related external link: